National Capitol of Cuba: Building

 Embedded in the floor in the center of the main hall is a replica 25 carat (5 g) diamond, which marks Kilometre Zero for Cuba.
-The original diamond, said to have belonged to Tsar Nicholas II of Russia and have been sold to the Cuban state by a Turkish merchant, was stolen on 25 March 1946 and mysteriously returned to the President, Ramón Grau San Martín, on 2 June 1946.
+The original diamond, said to have belonged to Tsar Nicholas II of Russia and have been sold to the Cuban state by a Turkish merchant, was stolen on 25 March 1946 and mysteriously returned to the President, Ramón Grau San Martín, on 2 June 1947.
 To either side of the main hall is the Salón de Pasos Perdidos (Hall of Lost Steps), named for its acoustic properties.
 These halls, with inlaid marble floors and gilded lamps, lead to the two semicircular chambers that formerly housed the Parliament and Chamber of Deputies.
-The Parliament chamber to the right of the building is backed on to by the President's office which has a door opening directly onto the dais.

 A range of different lamps is seen throughout the building.
-These were all designed specifically for the building by Cuban designers and the majority of them were manufactured in France.

 In the center of the building are two patios which provide light and ventilation for the offices on the first (ground), third and fourth floors.
 The north patio features another statue The Rebellious Angel (El Ángel Rebelde) which was donated to the building after the inauguration.
-There is a small fifth floor and a sixth-floor which gives access only to part of the cupola.

-Central portico

 A wide granite staircase of 56 steps, 36 meters wide and 16 meters high, leads to the portico of the building.
-There are two rows of 6 columns of the Ionic order.
+There are two rows of six columns of the Ionic order.
 The pillars stand out with a diameter of 1.55 meters and a height of 14.10 meters.
-Reasons for the hall, located in all the doors and the lateral panels, are the Boticcino marble squares sculpted by Angelo Zanelli.

-On both sides of the end of the staircase are two bronze sculptural groups with granite pedestal by the Italian Angelo Zanelli, one male, and the other female, have a height of 6.70 meters and represent the first progress of human activity and the second the tutelary virtue of the people.